ryantanlien/gcs-drone-app/README.md

 ### Luciad Lightspeed Setup

 #### Obtaining files needed to run LuciadLightspeed
 1. LuciadLightspeed requires .shp files to render the map, as well as several dependencies and license files.
-These files can be located in the shared hard drive.
+Dependencies and license files cannot be obtained as they are proprietary material.
 2. .shp files can be obtained online by following step 3 onwards.
 3. Download .shp.zip files for Malaysia-Singapore and Brunei at the following [link](https://download.geofabrik.de/asia.html)
 4. Place these files at the path `luciadlightspeed/src/main/resources/singapore-msia-brunei`